Creating a Profitable Amazon Advertising Campaign

 2.)
 Find the Right Keywords

-If coming up with keywords on your own proves to be too difficult, there are plenty of free keyword research tools out there, like Helium10 and Google Keyword Planner.
+If coming up with keywords on your own proves to be too difficult, there are plenty of free keyword research tools out there, like Google Keyword Planner.

 3.)
 Organize Keywords based on their Purpose

-Ad Groups are another critical element of efficient Amazon advertising campaigns.
+Ad Groups are another critical element of an efficient Amazon campaign management.
 Instead of having keywords for all of your products in one group, split your keywords into separate ad groups based on product type.
 This increases conversion rates and reduces unnecessary ad spend due to users being served product ads that are most relevant to what they’ve searched.

 When bidding on keywords, there are three different match types for keywords: